What is a Return Date in a Lawsuit?

 The return date has several other ramifications, but that overview should reveal the essentials.

-Get in touch with Chipman Mazzucco Emerson LLC for your initial consultation.
+Get in touch with Chipman Mazzucco Emerson LLC for your initial meeting.